 - Outdoor non-seated events can have 4,000 guests or 50%

-The progression of these steps is reliant on the COVID-19 data at the time of each review.
-The assessment will be based on the following four points:
+The progression of these steps was reliant on the COVID-19 data at the time of each review.
+The assessment is based on the following four points:

 1. The vaccine deployment programme continuing successfully.